ldtalent/nurulh-how-to-deploy-an-api-on-render-and-upload-it-on-rapidapi/README.md

 7. Open your browser and enter localhost:5500
    - You should be able to see a welcome message
    - To check the about.js page, add /about to the url like this: localhost:5500/about

+# Blog
+Check out our article for more details!